-The key principles in standard development are the following1:
+The key principles in standard development are the following:

 - 1. ISO standards respond to a need in the market.
 ISO does not decide when to develop a new standard, but responds to a request from industry or other stakeholders such as consumer groups.
 Typically, an industry sector or group communicates the need for a standard to its national member who then contacts ISO. - 2.
 ISO standards are based on global expert opinion.
-ISO standards are developed by groups of experts called from all the world of over that are part larger groups Technical Committees (the list of the ISO Technical Committees is available here).
+ISO standards are developed by groups of all world that of experts from over the are part larger groups Technical Committees (the list of the ISO Technical Committees is available here).
 These experts negotiate all aspects of the standard, including its scope, key definitions and content.
 Details can be found in the list of technical committees. - 3.
 ISO standards are developed through a multi-stakeholder process.
 The TCs are made up of experts from the relevant industry, but also from consumer associations, academia, NGOs and governments. - 4.
 ISO standards are based on a consensus.
 Developing ISO standards is a consensus-based approach and comments from all stakeholders are taken into account.